 Talk to a Criminal Defense Lawyer About Potential Charges

-If you have been arrested or know you are under investigation for a crime, you should call an experienced criminal defense lawyer to discuss the possibility of a criminal case.
+If you have been arrested or know you are under investigation for a crime, you should call an experienced criminal defense lawyer or staff member to discuss the possibility of a criminal case.
 An attorney from Spolin Law P.C. can protect your rights during an investigation and reduce the risk of facing charges.
 Also, if a prosecutor chooses to pursue charges, then you have an attorney ready to defend you in court.